Koh Tao vs Koh Phangan: Which Island is Better in 2026?

 People sitting and dancing on the beach

-Koh Phangan is famous for legendary beach parties.
+Koh Phangan is famous for its legendary beach parties.
 I can highly recommend the day parties because you can enjoy the beautiful surroundings much more.

 Koh Tao